adrianyau/Final-Project-Tableau/README.md

 ## Future Goals
 - As the dataset is up to 2015, I hope to find a dataset that can be merged with the existing Excel file to see if any trends have changed.
+- Work on advanced Tableau skills, such as timing with animations.